learn-it-in-russian/tldr-ru/pages/common/behat.md

 `behat --out {{path/to/file}}`

-- Display a list of definitions in your test suites:
+- List the definitions in your test suites:

 `behat --definitions`